 The IRS has announced the 2024 cost-of-living adjustments (COLAs), which impact retirement plans for more than 71 million Americans.
 These taxpayers will see a 3.2% bump in monthly Social Security benefits and supplemental security income payments in 2024, which on average, increases benefits by more than $50 per month beginning in January.

-Most of the 2023 limitations increased substantially, although few of them stayed the same.
-We’ve compiled a side-by-side comparison on the dollar limitations for benefits and contributions for the past three years.
-Contact your BMF Advisor if you have questions on these dollar limitations or to discuss your 2022 tax planning strategy.
+The 2024 Social Security Wage Base will increase to $168,600, which reflects a $8,400 increase from 2022.
+We’ve compiled a side-by-side comparison of the dollar limitations for benefits and contributions for the past three years.
+Many of these have minimal to no change from 2023.
+Contact your BMF Advisor if you have questions on these dollar limitations or to discuss your tax planning strategy.

 401(k), 403(b), 457 Contributions